SkillHeaven/RunePy/README.md

 - Tiles support custom metadata loaded from map files
 - Individual tiles darken slightly when hovered to show the current mouse position
 - Loading screen displays progress messages during startup
+- Map regions stream in on demand as the player moves
+- F1 debug window with live stats and tweakable sliders
+- Optional UI editor (F2) for rearranging and saving the debug layout

 ## Repository Layout